 Every "normal" construct in the dream world (cars, houses, human beings, bicycles, swimming pools, trees, dogs, clothing) has been drawn from your waking experience.
 If you were blue and lived on Titan, you would no doubt dream of blue aliens and green skies every night - and that would be your normality.

 So your dreams are heavily based on your memories and expectations, and this creates an interesting conundrum which we can explore with dream mirrors.

-Let's combine the ability of an inanimate object to function independently, with your subconscious expectations about what you look like in a dream.
-This experiment enables you to literally look your subconscious in the face.
+Let's combine the ability of an inanimate object to function independently, with your unconscious expectations about what you look like in a dream.
+This experiment enables you to literally look your unconscious in the face.